 For example, a variable or floating mortgage may offer a starting rate as low as 3%.
 Alternatively, the classic French mortgage has a rate which is fixed for the duration of the term.
 You may find that you are able to fix a rate at under 5% for the duration of a 20 or 25 year term.
 These rates tend to compare very favourably with domestic Australian mortgages, and often prove a cheaper alternative for those who are planning on drawing more funds from an existing line of credit.

-We hope that this article has served to highlight some of the specific factors involved in taking out a French mortgage.
 Generally speaking, if you require a mortgage to fund your French purchase, it makes sense to hedge your foreign exchange exposure by securing a euro-denominated mortgage which shares the currency in which the property is valued.
 But no two purchases are ever the same and it can obviously be quite daunting to set about arranging a credit facility with a French bank.
 It is therefore always advisable to initially consult a reputable French mortgage broker.

 We offer a French mortgage brokerage service, in English, with knowledgeable staff at our disposal.
 This will help to allay any fears you may have at the onset of the process, in addition to giving you an informed idea as to the level of financing which may be available in your own circumstances.
 By applying through a mortgage through a broker, you should expect to receive a fast-track service from the lender and often exclusively reduced rates, all of which may help to take some of the uncertainty out of what may seem at first to be quite an ordeal.